 Financing Activities: Cash provided by financing activities totaled approximately \$0.9 million for the year ended December 31, 2018, and \$676.9 million for the year ended December 31, 2017.
-The \$676.0 million decrease was primarily a result of the following: (i) 450.0 million in cash used to pay down the Company's \$300 million and \$150 million unsecured term loans in May 2018; (ii) a \$500.0 million decrease in proceeds from unsecured term loans; (iii) a \$399.6 million decrease due to proceeds from the offering of unsecured notes in October 2017; (iv) a \$188.5 million decrease in net proceeds from the sale of common stock related to the issuance of common stock under our ATM Equity Program in 2017; (v) a \$76.6 million increase in distributions to noncontrolling interests primarily as a result of the ACC / Allianz Joint Venture Transaction; (vi) a \$41.1 million increase in cash used to pay off mortgage debt, including defeasance costs; (vii) a \$14.0 million increase in distributions to common and restricted stockholders; and (viii) \$10.5 million paid in 2018 to increase our ownership of a consolidated subsidiary.
-These decreases were partially offset by the following: (i) a \$367.6 million increase in contributions from noncontrolling interests primarily due to the ACC/Allianz Joint Venture Transaction (refer to Note 5 in the accompanying Notes to Consolidated Financial Statements contained in Item 8); (ii) \$330.0 million in proceeds from mortgage debt issued by the previously mentioned ACC / Allianz Joint Venture Transaction; (iii) a \$231.4 million increase in net proceeds on our revolving credit facility; (iv) \$60.7 million in increased proceeds from construction loans; (v) an \$11.4 million decrease in payments of debt issuance costs; and (vi) a \$2.2 million decrease in taxes paid on net share settlements.
+The \$676.0 million decrease was primarily a result of the following: (i) 450.0 million in cash used to pay down the Company's \$300 million and \$150 million unsecured term loans in May 2018; (ii) a \$500.0 million decrease in proceeds from unsecured term loans; (iii) a \$399.6 million decrease due to proceeds from the offering of unsecured notes in October 2017; (iv) a \$188.5 million decrease in net proceeds from the sale of common stock under our ATM Equity Program in 2017; (v) a \$76.6 million increase in distributions to noncontrolling interests primarily as a result of the ACC / Allianz Joint Venture Transaction; (vi) a \$41.1 million increase in cash used to pay off mortgage debt, including defeasance costs; (vii) a \$14.0 million increase in distributions to common and restricted stockholders; and (viii) \$10.5 million paid in 2018 to increase our ownership of a consolidated subsidiary.
+These decreases were partially offset by the following: (i) a \$367.6 million increase in contributions from noncontrolling interests primarily due to the ACC/Allianz Joint Venture Transaction (refer to Note 5 in the accompanying Notes to Consolidated Financial Statements contained in Item 8); (ii) \$330.0 million increase in net proceeds on our revolving credit facility; (iv) \$60.7 million in increase in taxes paid on net share settlements.